ligato/docs/docs/developer-guide/plugin-lookup.md

 }
 ```

-This change applied to both plugins is sufficient to build the agent.
-This is because:
+You can apply this code to both plugins.
+The solution works for two reasons:

-- during the init() phase, both plugins initialize their own indexes.
+- During the `Init()` phase, both plugins initialize their own indexes.
+<br></br>
-- in the afterinit() phase, both plugins obtain the respective references which have already been made available.
+- In the `AfterInit()` phase, both plugins obtain the respective references.
+The previous `Init()` phase made both available.

+---

 ### Building an Agent

-Several [VPP agent plugins](../plugins/vpp-plugins.md) are used in this example for building an agent.
+The following example uses several [VPP agent plugins](../plugins/vpp-plugins.md) to build an agent.

-1. Create the top-level plugin, which contains all plugins required for the application.
-Define a method which returns an instance of the `MyApp` plugin called `NewApp()`.
+1. Create the `MyApp` top-level plugin, that contains all plugins required for the application.
+Define a method called `NewApp()`that returns an instance of the `MyApp` plugin.
 Include all methods required to implement the plugin interface:

 ```go
 type MyApp struct {}